learn-academy-2022-foxtrot/apartment-app-astronaut/README.md

 standardrb
 ```

+To fix errors tag `--fix` to the end of each command

 ### Apartment Data Specs

 Part of your responsibility will be to build out robust tests both for models and for requests.